vagison/deep-origin-url-shortener/README.md

     ```docker compose up --build```

 This docker-compose file defines three services:
-- frontend: builds and runs the React frontend on port 3000, depends on the backend.
+- **frontend**: builds and runs the React frontend on port 3000, depends on the backend.
-- backend: builds and runs the NestJS backend on port 4000, loads environment variables, connects to the PostgreSQL database service.
+- **backend**: builds and runs the NestJS backend on port 4000, loads environment variables, connects to the PostgreSQL database service.
-- db: runs a PostgreSQL 15 database with persistent storage and initializes the database using a SQL script.
+- **db**: runs a PostgreSQL 15 database with persistent storage and initializes the database using a SQL script.

 A named volume postgres_data is used to persist database data.
 Note: The exposed ports should match the port configurations defined in each app’s .env file.